Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

-Thus, the challenge of training a base classifier that is accurate and robust stands resolved \cite{b37} along with some noteworthy contributions \cite{b15} that ultimately prove that adversarial training is not a must for robust training and larger average certified radii can be achieved in less training time than state-of-the-art adversarial training algorithms.
+Thus, the challenge of training a base classifier that is accurate and robust stands resolved (\cite{b37}) along with some noteworthy contributions (\cite{b15}) that prove that adversarial training is not necessary for robust training and larger average certified radii can be achieved in less training time than state-of-the-art adversarial training algorithms.
+We can link these results to scalability and conclude that these methods make RS somewhat scalable in terms of time.